 Young drivers have a higher rate of crashes, injuries and fatalities than older drivers.
-In 2004, sixty-two percent (62%) of the 188 young people ages 16 to 20 who were killed in motor vehicle crashes were drivers.
-Although young people ages 16-20 account for only 7% of Georgia's population, they were responsible for 11% of the total crash fatalities for 2004.
+In 2005, 229 young people ages 16 to 20 were killed in motor vehicle crashes.
+Although young people (ages 16-20) account for only 7% of Georgia's population, they were responsible for 13% of the total crash fatalities for 2005.
+According to the most recent data from FARS (2003), 64% of the 16-20 year-old passenger vehicle occupants killed or seriously injured were unrestrained.
 The inexperience and immaturity of younger drivers are thought to be major contributing factors in the higher fatality rate.